az4mary/business_review/assets/project-docs/prd/zyne-custom-delivery-page-PRD.md

 ⃁282.50  ≈ $75.33
 ```

-Use the **ISO currency codes** ("SAR" and "USD") rather than symbols alone to avoid ambiguity.
-If USD is only an estimate, label it clearly as an approximate converted value.
+Use the **ISO currency codes** ("⃁" and "$") rather than symbols alone to avoid ambiguity.
+If $ is only an estimate, label it clearly as an approximate converted value.
 (Maersk Design System)

 ---